-Customer units who store equipment physical inventory of stored equipment.
+Customer units who store equipment at cordance with USARC 750-1.
+This serves ventory of stored equipment.

 The 88th RSC accomplishes that mission Equipment turned in for maintenance through Area Maintenance Support Activi- with damage other than fair wear and tear ties (AMSAs), Equipment Concentration will be refused until a Commanders Letter Sites (ECSs), and the Medical Equipment of Release or a release from the FLIPL IO accompanies the work order.